We supply a wide range of organic CBD products with NO THC,

 What Does CBD Do?

-CBD acts as a strong antioxidant, reduces inflammation, and has good reported results in alleviating pain, reducing anxiety and decreasing the number and intensity of seizures.
-CBD exhibits strong anti-inflammatory properties that are greater than Vitamin C. CBD is also great for your skin.
 CBD acts on the receptors in our bodies in the endocannabinoid system.
 There are CB1 and CB2 receptors throughout the body.
 CBD enables the body to attain homeostasis or balance.
 Many of the health issues we have are related to the body's systems being out of balance.
-As well, CBD reduces inflammation and some health experts believe all disease originates from inflammation.
-Reduce inflammation and keep the body's system in balance and reduce disease.
 The World Health Organization (WHO) said, “CBD is being actively explored for a range of indications consistent with its potential neuroprotective, antiepileptic, anxiolytic, antipsychotic, analgesic, anti-inflammatory, anti-asthmatic and antitumor properties."

 Is CBD Safe?

 CBD is very safe.
-There are no psychoactive effects, unless you consider reduced brain fog a psychoactive effect.
+As a family caregiver, you want to insure that you are using a safe CBD product.
+CBD has no psychoactive effect.
+This is very important for you, the caregiver, and your care recipient.
 There are those who benefit from 1mg of CBD while some take 1000-2000mg of CBD daily.
 Everyone responds differently to CBD so it's important to understand how you respond to it before taking large doses.
 Start low, go slow.
 What is low?
-Most can start with a dose of 5mg and work their way up to a dose that produces a desirable result.
+Most can start with a dose of 5mg and work their way up to a dose that produces a desirable result. * You should always talk to your doctor before adding anything to your care regimen.

 Is CBD Legal?